FILM REVIEW: HAUNTING ON FRATERNITY ROW

 Starring: Jacob Artist, Jayson Blair, Shanley Caswell, Claudia Lee, Ashton Moio, Cameron Moulène, Molly Tarlov, Chester Rushing, Breon Pugh, Stephanie Honoré, Eduardo Losan

-An effective comedy/horror that delivers on both with success!
+An effective comedy/horror that delivers on both successfully

 My brain usually chugs along in accordance with the general consensus as I review horror movies, although I’m aware I may be slightly more forgiving than others.
 After watching Haunting On Fraternity Row, I excitedly began a search for the movie information I needed to write this review when I noticed the movie had a mere 3.8 out of 10 on IMDb.
 WTH, I thought to myself as I peered into the abyss of the low score number.
 Did a freak incident involving bad math produce this oddity?